-We will be running our next exciting film project, ‘Mental Health on Record’, from Monday 29th July to Friday 2nd August 2019, and we have places for 14 enthusiastic young people (aged 16-19 years) to take part.
+Our film project ‘Mental Health on Record’ ran from Monday 29th July to Friday 2nd August 2019 with a group of enthusiastic young people (aged 16-19 years).

-Working with professional filmmaker, Nigel Kellaway, you will have the opportunity to explore original documents from our collection on the subject of mental health.
+Working with professional filmmaker, Nigel Kellaway, students had the opportunity to explore original documents from our collection on the subject of mental health.
 These records reflect the personal stories of individuals from history, whose experiences show how mental health was represented and misunderstood in the past.

-You will also work with mental health charity Richmond Borough Mind, to learn about contemporary mental health challenges and how people can seek advice and support today.
+Students also worked with mental health charity Richmond Borough Mind to learn about contemporary mental health challenges and how people can seek advice and support today.

-Taking part in this project will enable you to:
+Taking part in this project enabled students to:

 - Research the history of mental health using original documents, with support from our Education team and record experts.

 - Learn filmmaking skills with a professional from the industry